robustforaging/robustforaging.github.io/_pages/linux_training_guide.md

 ---
-permalink: /training-guide/
+permalink: /training-guide-linux/
-title: "Training Guide"
+title: "Training Guide for Linux"
-toc: true
+classes: wide
+sidebar:
+   nav: "guides"
 ---

 > The current training guide targets the **v0.9 Windows executable** that ships with built-in ML-Agents.
 > A forthcoming v1.0 (July,1 2025) will provide a stand-alone Python API (no ML-Agents) + headless Linux builds for cluster training